Welcome to St John the Baptist Church Shedfield

 St Nicholas Church is now open for private prayer and public worship.

-The church is currently open every day for private prayer between 11.00am–1.00pm, including Sundays.
+The church is currently open every day for private prayer between 10.00am–1.00pm Monday to Saturday and 12.00pm – 5pm on Sundays.

-The church is open for public worship on occasional Sundays: for the latest information about Sunday services visit here.
+The church is open for public worship on alternate Sundays: for the latest information about Sunday services visit here.

 Please be aware that those with Covid-19 symptoms should self-isolate and not come to church, and that social distancing measures must be followed.
 Designated seating is available, entrance and exit doors are clearly marked, and hand sanitiser dispensers are in place.
 Please be aware that your name and contact details may be taken, in line with the requirements of the NHS Track and Trace programme.

 To find out more about baptism, wedding and funeral arrangements during the pandemic, please contact the Parish Administrator.